alvinacode/fhs_manuscript/README.md

 # FHS Project 2018-2019

-This is a repository of codes used in analysis of RNA-seq and ATAC-seq data for Final Honors School Part II (Cells and Systems Biology) Project Dissertation
+This is a repository of codes used in analysis of RNA-seq data for Final Honors School Part II (Cells and Systems Biology) Project Dissertation

 ## Order of Analysis